welcome to

 Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Ireland, Italy, Japan, Korea (south), Latvia, Mexico, The Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Singapore, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Kingdom and the United States of America.

-Letters of invitations will be issued by the Conference Secretariat to bona fide participants only.
-Requests should be sent on the official letterhead of the Applicants company / organization.
+Letters of invitation will be issued by the Conference Secretariat to bona fide participants only.
+Requests should be sent on the official letterhead of the Applicant company / organization.

 Note: Passport and visa requirements are liable to change at short notice.
 Travelers are advised to check their entry requirements with the Israeli Embassy/Consulate or with their travel agent.

-For any question relating to visas, please contact the Conference Secretariat at: ilanit@ortra.com.
+For any questions relating to visas, please contact the Conference Secretariat at adi@ortra.com.

 More Information about Israel on the Internet in the following web sites: